unixorn/awesome-zsh-plugins/README.md

 - [pseudo-projectile](https://github.com/git-girl/pseudo-projectile-plugin/) - Like `projectile` in emacs?
 This adds similar functionality to your ZSH environment by opening `fzf`-selected paths in `nvim`.
 Deprecated by author.
 - [psgrep](https://github.com/voidzero/omz-plugin-psgrep/) - Makes `ps grep` hide its own process from the results of a `ps aux | grep`.
 - [purge-history-secrets](https://github.com/jotasixto/purge-history-secrets) - Uses [gitleaks](https://github.com/gitleaks/gitleaks) to periodically scan your ZSH history for secrets and purge them if found.
 Requires [jq](https://jqlang.github.io/jq/).
+- [pwp](https://github.com/ttkalcevic/pwp) - Provides a convenient way to display the present working path in the terminal prompt and lists the current working directory along with its parent directories.
+Additionally, it includes a custom command .. to navigate to parent directories easily.
 - [pyenv (mattberther)](https://github.com/mattberther/zsh-pyenv) - Inspired by **zsh-rbenv**.
 Installs, updates or loads `pyenv`, and adds extra functionality.
 - [pyenv (twopizza9621536)](https://github.com/TwoPizza9621536/zsh-pyenv) - Based on the oh-my-zsh [pyenv](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/pyenv) plugin with modifications from the rbenv and jenv plugins.
 - [pyenv (xlshiz)](https://github.com/xlshiz/pyenv-zsh-plugin) - Loads [pyenv](https://github.com/pyenv/pyenv) into the current shell and provides prompt info via the `pyenv_prompt_info` function.
 Also loads [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) if available.